mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Glossary.rst

 .. glossary::

+    class-level attribute
+        An attribute that is declared in a class but not in a particular method.
+It is shared by all instances of the class.

     deep copy
         To copy the contents of an object as well as any embedded objects, and any objects embedded in them, and so on; implemented by the